alecsargood/Dissertation_Julia/README.md

 Figures 12,13 - Plots (a) produced analogously to Figure 2.
 Plots (b), (c) and (d) produced analogously to Figures 10 and 11.

-Figure 14 - Taken from cited paper.
+Figure 14 - Plots of functions given in cited paper.

 Figures 15,16 - Produced analogously to Figures 10,11 with different initial conditions set in 'func_mod.jl' script.